Danielschuetzle/Vue-3-Kanbanboard-App/README.md

         store/: Vuex store modules for managing application state.

 Feel free to explore the different folders and files to get a better understanding of the project structure.

-This README provides an overview of the Vue 3 Kanban Board and guides you through the necessary steps to set it up on your local machine.
-Enjoy managing your tasks efficiently with the power of Vue.js 3 and the Composition API!